-TM: That's a great question and I'll point out we celebrated The 100th Bot Bash in early May, signifying the 100th Renubot to come off the assembly line.
-Getting back to your question, the Renubot was designed by solar O&M professionals specifically for vegetation management on these locations.
+TM: It's a good question and I'd start by saying the Renubot was designed by solar O&M professionals specifically for vegetation management on these locations.
+This collective experience internally supported by conversations with asset owners and O&M managers were the quidelines we used in enhancing the Gen-3.

-This collective experience internally supported by conversations with asset owners and O&M managers were the guidelines we used in enhancing the Gen-3.
-It has a streamlined body frame that is only 28 inches high to safely mow under panels and solar site infrastructure.
-The bot's powered by a high-energy lithium battery, so its weight is optimised utilising the latest battery storage techniques and rapid-charging capabilities.
-The Renubot is designed to mow 100 acres or more per month.
+It has a streamlined body frame that is only 28-inches high to safely mow under panels and solar site infrastructure.
+The bot's powered by a high-energy lithium battery, so its weight is optimized utilizing the latest battery storage techniques and rapidcharging capabilities.
+It can mow 100 acres or more per month.
 We use the 5-5-5 rule as a general guide, meaning it takes five hours to fully charge and the bot can mow five acres during a five-hour span.

 When its lidar detects something in its path, maybe some equipment that has been left behind, the bot stops, can go around it as well as wait for the object to be removed.
-It can mow a 15° incline with no problem, go through ditches and has a self-adjusting mowing deck, from 1.5 inches to 9.5 inches, for maximum flexibility.
+It can mow a 15-degree incline with no problem, go through ditches and has a self-adjusting mowing deck, from 1.5 inches to 9.5 inches, for maximum flexibility.

-Its innovative features include controls for energy usage optimisation, self-diagnostics and operational area setup.
-The bot's enhanced environmental assessment capability will allow it to utilise data so it can learn and assess the facility infrastructure as it travels.
+Its innovative features include controls for energy usage optimization, self-diagnostics and operational area setup.
+The bot's enhanced environmental assessment capability will allow it to utilize data so it can learn and assess the facility infrastructure as it travels.